 Yes!
 You can store them in a zipper bag and freeze for up to 3 months.
 Then grab one out of the freezer and let it thaw for about 10 minutes before eating.

-If you loved these No-Bake Energy Bites I would appreciate it so much if you would give this recipe a star review!
+If you loved these butterscotch energy balls I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Ingredients